ckunte/typst-snippets-vim/README.md

 # Custom Typst snippets for use in Vim and Neovim

-Typesetting documents, letters, reports, or even books in [Typst] is not as verbose as LaTeX, but certainly error-prone, given the need for strict syntax.
+Typesetting documents, letters, reports, or even books in [Typst] is not as verbose as LaTeX, but can be error-prone, given the need for strict syntax.
 A handful of Vim snippets provided in this repository try to reduce this tedium to as low as practicable.

 This repository contains the following custom snippets: